Skip to Main Content

 Summary

-The content focuses on identifying and correcting run-on sentences and comma splices, which are common issues that test-takers will encounter on the GRE exam.
+The content focuses on identifying and correcting run-on sentences and comma splices, which are common issues encountered in the ACT exam.

 • Run-on sentences contain two or more complete sentences mashed together without proper punctuation.